 Echeveria agavoides 'Christmas'

-Echeveria 'Christmas' is a beautiful, rosette-forming succulent with a tight, up to 8 inches (20 cm) wide rosette of fleshy, apple-green leaves with a strong reddish tinge near the edges and a darker red terminal spine.
+Echeveria 'Christmas' is a beautiful succulent that forms tight rosettes of fleshy apple-green leaves with a strong reddish tinge near the edges and a darker red terminal spine.
 The rosettes grow up to 8 inches (20 cm) in diameter.
-Flowers are yellow to light orange on a up to 16 inches (40 cm) long, thin flowering stem.
+Flowers are yellow to light orange and appear on a thin, up to 16 inches (40 cm) long flowering stem in summer.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).